mikebranstein/nativescript-spacex-workshop-instructions/src/chapters/chapter6.md

 }
 ```

-You'll notice that you added a public `launch` variable to the Details component, then populated it in the `OnInit()` function by calling the `getLaunch()` you ceated previously.
+You'll notice that you added a public `launch` variable to the Details component, then populated it in the `OnInit()` function by calling the `getLaunch()` you created previously.

 That's all!

 This concludes the exercise.
-In the next exercise, you'l update the UI markup to display the launch details.
+In the next exercise, you'll update the UI markup to display the launch details.

 <div class="exercise-end"></div>